ideal-lab5/idn-acuity-index-substrate/doc/tutorial.md

 Each chain to be indexed by the indexer has a separate struct that implements the [RuntimeIndexer](https://docs.rs/hybrid-indexer/0.1.0/hybrid_indexer/shared/trait.RuntimeIndexer.html) trait.
 For example, look at [KusamaIndexer](https://github.com/hybrid-explorer/polkadot-indexer/blob/main/indexer/src/kusama/mod.rs#L40).

-subxt may not be able to process older blocks.
-Experiment with get_default_start_block()

 Every event to be indexed is passed to `process_event()`.
 It needs to determine which pallet the event is from and use the correct macro to index it.
 Macros for Substrate pallets are provided by hybrid-indexer.
 Additional pallet macros can be provided.

 ```rust